stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 must have heard.
 Instantly the outside knocking became a violent battering, while keys sounded ominously in the hall doors of the rooms on both sides of me.
-Rushing through the newly opened connexion, I succeeded in bolting the northerly hall door before the lock could be turned; but even as I did so I heard the hall door of the third room&mdash;the one from whose window I had hoped to reach the roof below&mdash;being tried with a pass-key.
+Rushing through the newly opened connexion, I succeeded in bolting the northerly hall door before the lock could be turned; but even as I did so I heard the hall door of the third room--the one from whose window I had hoped to reach the roof below--being tried with a pass-key.

   For an instant I felt absolute despair, since my trapping in a chamber with no window egress seemed complete.
 A wave of almost abnormal horror swept over me, and invested with a terrible but unexplainable singularity the flashlight-glimpsed dust prints made by the intruder who had lately tried my door from this room.
-Then, with a dazed automatism which persisted despite hopelessness, I made for the next connecting door and performed the blind motion of pushing at it in an effort to get through and&mdash;granting that fastenings might be as providentially intact as in this second room&mdash;bolt the hall door beyond before the lock could be turned from outside.
+Then, with a dazed automatism which persisted despite hopelessness, I made for the next connecting door and performed the blind motion of pushing at it in an effort to get through and--granting that fastenings might be as providentially intact as in this second room--bolt the hall door beyond before the lock could be turned from outside.

-  Sheer fortunate chance gave me my reprieve&mdash;for the connecting door before me was not only unlocked but actually ajar.
+  Sheer fortunate chance gave me my reprieve--for the connecting door before me was not only unlocked but actually ajar.
 In a second I was through, and had my right knee and shoulder against a hall door which was visibly opening inward.
 My pressure took the opener off guard, for the thing shut as I pushed, so that I could slip the well-conditioned bolt as